Q&As: STAR Program

 Smog Check stations can be licensed as either a Test-Only, Test-and-Repair, or Repair-Only station.
 Both Test-Only and Test-and-Repair stations may apply for STAR certification.
 As a result, there are four possible station types allowed to inspect vehicles:

-Repair-Only stations are licensed only to perform repairs, and not Smog Check inspections.
-As such, Repair-Only stations are not eligible for the STAR Program.2.2 If I own a Test-Only station but choose not to participate in the STAR Program, can I still inspect "directed vehicles?"
+- Repair-Only: are licensed only to perform repairs, and not Smog Check inspections.
+As such, Repair-Only stations are not eligible for the STAR Program.

 No, only STAR certified stations may inspect directed and gross-polluting vehicles.2.3 Can I own both a Test-Only station and a Test-and-Repair station, regardless of whether or not the stations are STAR certified?